 --(Editorial Department) Is there anything that sticks in your mind from the first time you went skiing?

-"The ramen at Hyakuzawa Ski Resort was delicious! (laughs) My uncle suggested I try skiing.
-He had a ski class that was free for Hirosaki residents, so I joined.
+"The ramen at Hyakusawa Ski Resort was delicious! (laughs) My uncle suggested I try skiing.
+There was a ski lesson that was free for Hirosaki residents, so I participated.
 I thought, '

-Oh, so this is what skiing is like, it's fun.'
+Ah, so this is what skiing is like, it's fun!'
 I've been skiing ever since.
-I also remember how sore my legs were the next day.
-It made me realize how much muscle strength you need to ski."
+I also clearly remember that my legs were incredibly sore the next day.
+I realized that skiing requires muscle strength."

-Here is a video of her skiing as a second-year student.
-Her challenging skiing clearly shows her excellent skiing sense.
+Here's a video of her skiing from when she was in second grade.
+Her challenging runs clearly demonstrate her excellent skiing talent.

 He lived this skiing lifestyle until he was in the fourth grade, but in the fifth grade, his environment changed dramatically.
 He joined a local basic skiing team called "Aomori Rossignol."
 What was the trigger for this?